stephenh67/python-resources-2019/README.md

 * [_Bootstrap_](https://getbootstrap.com/docs/4.0/getting-started/introduction/#starter-template) Get started with
 Bootstrap, the world’s most popular framework for building responsive, mobile-first sites, with BootstrapCDN and a template starter page.

+* [_Django Classy Class-Based Views_](https://ccbv.co.uk/) Detailed descriptions, with full methods and attributes, for each of Django's class-based generic views.

 * [_Django, Docker, and PostgreSQL Tutorial_](https://learndjango.com/tutorials/django-docker-and-postgresql-tutorial)
 In this tutorial we will create a new Django project using Docker and PostgreSQL.
 Django ships with built-in SQLite